Bryan De La Cruz Preview, Player Props: Marlins vs. Mets

-The Miami Marlins, including Bryan De La Cruz (.324 slugging percentage in past 10 games, including zero homers), take on starter Joey Lucchesi and the New York Mets at Citi Field, Tuesday at 7:10 PM ET.
+On Wednesday, Bryan De La Cruz (.324 slugging percentage in past 10 games, with zero homers) and the Miami Marlins play the New York Mets, whose starting pitcher will be Joey Lucchesi.
+First pitch is at 7:40 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Brewers.
+In his previous game, he went 1-for-4 with two RBI against the Brewers.

 Sportsbook Promo Codes